ialbert/biostar-central/biostar/engine/docs/how-to-use-the-site.md

 The recipes in turn will apply a regular expression search on the types when filtering for the correct types.

-You can specifiy a data type when uploading or afterwards by clicking `Edit Info` .
+You can specify a data type when uploading or afterwards by clicking `Edit Info` .

 To change a type, you simply have to enter a string in the box labeled `Data Type`.
 Leaving it blank on upload will give the data a default type `DATA`.